geerlingguy/ansible-role-mysql/README.md

 (Ubuntu/Debian only) If you need to explicitly override the MySQL Python package, you can set it here.
 Set this to `python-mysqldb` if using older distributions running Python 2.

+    mysql_version: "8.0"

+(Ubuntu/Debian only) If you need to explicitly override the MySQL version, you can set it here.

     mysql_port: "3306"
     mysql_bind_address: '0.0.0.0'
     mysql_datadir: /var/lib/mysql